kunstmusik/blue-manual/docs/users/reference/instruments/blueSynthBuilder.md

-I have found that this sort of hybrid design offers the best of both worlds and when I am spending time building and using new instruments, I can quickly design an instrument and also explore the parameters of an instrument\'s design by using BlueSynthBuilder.
+I have found that this sort of hybrid design offers the best of both worlds and when I am spending time building and using new instruments, I can quickly design an instrument and also explore the parameters of an instrument's design by using BlueSynthBuilder.

 Using BlueSynthBuilder
 ----------------------